-Distance Education Online and Multi-format
+Distance Education Online Courses

-Online and multi-format courses use the World Wide Web, e-mail, and other Internet resources to provide opportunities for meaningful student-to-faculty and studentto-student interaction comparable to the traditional college classroom.
-Additional resources such as CD-ROM, textbooks, and other printed materials are common requirements.
-Students must have access to a reliable personal computer (home, office, or college campus) capable of providing graphical access to the Web as well as appropriate software.
-Online courses have LN1, LN2, LN3, etc. section numbers, and multi-format courses are identified by LM1, LM2, LM3, etc. section numbers.
-These courses are not self-paced; students follow a structured assignment and exam schedule.
+Online courses use the Internet, e-mail, and other electronic resources to provide opportunities for meaningful student-to-faculty and student-to-student interaction comparable to the traditional college classroom.
+Additional tools such as software applications, e-texts, and media-enriched digital content are common components.
+Students must have access to a reliable personal computer (home, office, or college campus) with Internet access and appropriate software and also have the ability to use it proficiently.

+Online courses have LN1, LN2, LN3, etc. section numbers.
+These courses are not self-paced; students followed a structured assignment and exam schedule.
 Successful students are motivated to learn, have easy access to technology, and are comfortable using computers and the Internet.